 For enterprises that want to go down the PCS route, Scholtz advocates choosing an appropriate target area for initial deployment.
 This way an enterprise can monitor how PCS works in a controlled environment and iron out any initial problems or queries that may arise from staff in what is a revolutionary approach to IT security.

-People are central to Orange Business Services’ security offerings.
+People are central to Orange Business’ security offerings.
 Find out more about how you can create a secure environment in which your business can grow here.